 - Antibacterial: Moist environments like your bathtub can be a hotspot for germs.
 If you want to combat this, some mats are specially treated to resist bacteria (7).

 - Mildew resistant: Mildew spots are likely in damp conditions like bathrooms.
 If it builds up, it can be both unpleasant to look at and tough to clean.
 As with antibacterial bath mats, some are also made to be resistant to mildew.

 - Drainage: A bath mat with holes in should allow the water to drain through easier, which also helps it to dry out quicker — another way to deter mildew.

 - How many children?: Are you bathing one child or more?
 The number of little ones in the tub might dictate your chosen bath mat.
 Make sure the size can accommodate all of your bathing babies.

 The Best Baby Bath Mats of 2019

-No two babies are identical, and we understand there isn’t a one-size-fits-all solution for everyone.
-With this in mind, we’ve scoured what’s out there and chosen 10 top bath mats which should cover any baby bathing situation.
+No two babies are identical, and we understand that there isn’t a one-size-fits-all solution for everyone.
+With this in mind, we’ve scoured what’s out there and chosen the 10 best bath mats which should cover any baby bathing situation.

 1. Hermosa Allergen-Free Bath Mat